 - a.
 Protect Eliot's residential areas from encroachment by industrial and/or commercial development. - b.
-Foster the development of up to 500 new units of housing in Eliot during the next 20 years.
+Foster the development of up to 500 new units of housing in Eliot during the next 20 years. - c.

-- c.
 Stabilize the residential area bounded by Fremont, Broadway, King Boulevard and Vancouver, as well as the area between King Boulevard and Seventh Avenue. - e.
 Ensure that new multi-dwelling housing is designed to respect existing single-dwelling residential patterns. - g.
 Foster the development of residential units in residential zoned portions of the neighborhood and as part of commercial projects along such streets as Vancouver, Williams, Russell and King.

-Hearings Officer Comments: Approval of the Central Residential designation will not support objective a.; Central Residential does allow a limited amount of commercial development in a residentially zoned area that does not permit commercial development.
-Approving the Central Residential designation will be more supportive of objectives b. and g. because additional residential units will be developed along Williams.
-Designating the Site Central Residential will have, at best, only negligible impact on Objectives c. and e.
-The Hearings Officer found the Central Residential designation is slightly more supportive of this Policy than the existing Medium Density Multi-Family designation.
+City Council Findings: Approval of the Central Residential designation will not support Objective a as the proposed Central Residential designation does allow a limited amount of commercial development in a residentially zoned area that does not permit commercial development.
+Approving the Central Residential designation will be more supportive of Objectives b and g because additional residential units will be developed along N Williams.
+Designating the Site Central Residential will have, at best, only negligible impact on Objectives c and e.
+City Council finds that the Central Residential designation is slightly more supportive of this Policy than the existing Medium Density Multi-Family designation.